 Embracing HTTPS at ClickView

-We are excited to announce that we shall be enabling and enforcing HTTPS for all ClickView customers from the beginning of February 2019.
+We are excited to announce that we shall be enabling and enforcing HTTPS for all ClickView customers in 2019.
 ClickView has supported HTTPS for a long time, but due to some schools and institutions not being able to access HTTPS, we previously allowed customers to opt out.
 Implementing HTTPS is a significant milestone as we take every necessary step to ensure that your data is fully encrypted whenever you use ClickView.

 What is HTTPS?

 In simple terms, HTTPS allows you to create a secure connection between your web browser and ClickView’s servers.
 This means that all your data is encrypted and can only be sent to a verified ClickView server, keeping all your information safe and secure.